WwZzz/EmbodiedFL/README.md

 </div>

 This repo is developed for investigating the potential of training embodied models in a federated manner.
 It supports several common embodied settings, including homogeneous-embodiment collaboration, cross-embodiment collaboration across various tasks and data collectors.
+One can use this repo to
+- benchmark embodied models in a distributed setting in simulation
+- develop advanced algorithms for embodied FL
+- verify the feasibility of federated collaboration for various embodied tasks
+- ...

 ## Installation
 - **pytorch**: